Maharashtra elections: Average victory margin of candidates was 49 per cent of total votes polled

 58 out of 176 MLAs with declared criminal cases have won against a runner up with a clean background.

-Among these 58 MLAs, 12 MLAs have won with more than 20per cent margin of victory.
+Among these 58 MLAs, 12 MLAs have won with more than 20 per cent margin of victory.

 Among these, Awhad Jitendra Satish (NCP) from Mumbra- Kalwa constituency won with 42.24 per cent margin of victory.

 There are 50 MLAs with a clean background who have won against a runner up with declared criminal cases.
-Out of these 50 MLAs,4 have won with more than 40 per cent margin of victory.
+Out of these 50 MLAs, 4 have won with more than 40 per cent margin of victory.

 Crorepati MLAs and their Margin of Victory: